lguzzi/CA-parameter-tuning/README.md

 git clone https://github.com/cms-pixel-autotuning/CA-parameter-tuning.git
 cd CA-parameter-tuning
 ```
-For Phase 1, there is a script inside the `input` folder that generates the ttbar events used in our optimization.
+For Phase-1, there is a script inside the `input` folder that generates the ttbar events used in our optimization.
 Simply run
 ```
 cd input
 . generate_input